 Further contributing factors to overpronation include injury, tendonitis, arthritis, weight increase, and aging.
 Our podiatrist in Pasadena says that evaluating your running shoes may detect if overpronation is the culprit of your aches and pains.
 Check to see if your running shoes show excess wear and tear on the inside sole or present an inward tilt when resting on a flat surface.
 These signs may signal overpronation.

 Can I Correct Overpronation?
 Our Pasadena TX Podiatrist Says Yes!

 For some, pronation is part of their natural walk.
 Still, it can be addressed by applying more even pressure across the foot instead of relying on the innermost muscles.
 Our 5-star podiatrist in Pasadena TX can recommend stretches for your legs and feet.
 These will help to minimize excessive stress and tightness, and strengthen your foot muscles.

 If your foot is lacking proper arch support, you can purchase orthotic insoles or heel inserts to help reduce overpronation as well.
 Motion control shoes are the best option if you severely overpronate.
 The stiffer heel and straighter instep help to control inward motion, keeping an ankle from rolling too far inward.

 If you are concerned about overpronation, feel free to call our podiatry office in Pasadena today to discuss options that will allow you to stay active without the discomfort!

 The information provided in this article is not meant to be medical advice and is for educational purposes only.
-If you would like to learn more about this and other topics related to podiatry, feel free to contact Foot & Ankle Associates, with a convenient podiatry office location near Pasadena TX, by clicking here or by calling 281.397.3487.
+If you would like to learn more about this and other topics related to podiatry, feel free to contact Vargas Foot & Ankle Specialists, with a convenient podiatry office location near Pasadena TX, by clicking here or by calling 281.397.3487.